Getting a signature and doing the job are only your first steps. Billing is the final and most crucial stage in your electrical business.

 Electric bill invoice 101

-An electric bill invoice is a document that you present to your customer detailing the work that’s been done and the final cost.
+As per our expertise, an electric bill invoice is a document that you present to your customer detailing the work that’s been done and the final cost.

 Typically, you present this invoice to your customer once the job is complete and they are satisfied with your work.